murali44/Sonos_RFID_Controller/README.md

 First it is necessary to enable the peripheral.

 Edit the following file:
     /etc/modprobe.d/raspi-blacklsit.conf

-    Add '#' in front of the line spi-bcm2708.
-Save the file.
+Add '#' in front of the line 'spi-bcm2708' and save the file.

+Next reboot the Pi.
-    Next reboot with: sudo reboot
+    sudo reboot

-    At the prompt type: lsmod
+At the prompt type:
+    lsmod

 You should see spi_bcm2708 in the list.
 So far so good.

 Next we have to update the Raspberry Pi in order to be able to find the files in the following steps.
+Update using:
-Update using: sudo apt-get update
+    sudo apt-get update

-    With that now complete, install python-dev with: sudo apt-get install python-dev
+With that completed, install python-dev with:
+    sudo apt-get install python-dev

  Next, connect your Raspberry Pi to the RC522 FRID sensor.